S-T-Soft/aleo-name-service/backend/README.md

 ## Running the server

-To start the server, run the following command:
+To start the server in local, run the following command:

 ```bash
 cargo run